davidmullinsmo/SwiftUI-NavigationStack/README.md

  {
    ContentView()
  }
- //While the NavigationStack as well it doesn't add the removing view to the ViewStack Navigation.ChangeCurrentView("Demo View One") {
+ //While the NavigationStack has ChangeCurrentView this functions does not add anything to the NavigationStack just changes the View
+ Navigation.ChangeCurrentView("Demo View One") {
    ContentView()
 }